xbeat/Machine-Learning/README.md

 Levels of Measurement in Machine Learning

 Levels of measurement, also known as scales of measurement, are fundamental concepts in statistics and machine learning.
 They categorize data based on the properties and constraints of the measurements.
 Understanding these levels is crucial for selecting appropriate statistical methods and machine learning algorithms.
 In this presentation, we'll explore the four main levels of measurement: nominal, ordinal, interval, and ratio, along with their applications in Python-based machine learning.

+## Implementing Python Data Structures Without External Libraries

+Introduction to Underscore in Python

+The underscore (\_) in Python is a versatile character with multiple uses.
+It serves as a convention to indicate that a value is meant to be ignored or is considered unimportant in certain contexts.
+This practice enhances code readability and conveys intent to other developers.

 ## Mastering FastAPI Testing and Profiling for High-Performance APIs